-Our Product Marketing Manager Katie Ash looks at how companies are using SMS, both to increase conversions, and to improve customer retention.
+Our Product Marketing Manager Katie Ash looks at how companies are using SMS, both to increase conversion rates, and to improve customer retention.

 When SMS remarketing is used in a relevant and personalized way, it can be the most effective channel for engaging your audience.